 - Select the new port that appears

-Step 6 – Upload the Blink example
+Step 6 – Upload the Blink Example

 The Blink example is a simple test that confirms your ESP32 is working correctly.